ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Therefore, Verifiers MUST be designed to accept Evidence based on their appraisal policies, regardless of the presence or absence of certain signature(s).
-Consequently, Verifiers MUST NOT make any inferences based on a missing signature, as the signature could have been removed in transit.
+Consequently, Verifiers MUST NOT make any inferences based on the presence of a signature, as the signature could have been added or removed in transit.

 This specification provides the transaction claim "ak-spki" to effectively bind the content with the signature blocks that were inserted by the Attesting Environment.
 When this claim is provided, it reports